DaLuSt/DSLS-Programming1/Final_Assignment/Readme.md

 # Hypertention
 * * *
-A case study about the effect of hypertention in society
+A case study about the effect of hypertention in society Daan Steur

 ## Description
 * * *